trans-travel/trans-travel/us/ca.md

 However, much of California is considered reasonably safe, particularly the major cities where many people are visibly trans.
 That said, attacks still can and do occur in California.
-However, rural areas may be more swayed by anti-trans political rhetoric, and some jurisdictions outside of the major metro areas have attempted to restrict the rights of trans people, particularly in schools and libraries.
+Rural areas may be more swayed by anti-trans political rhetoric, and some jurisdictions outside of the major metro areas have attempted to restrict the rights of trans people, particularly in schools and libraries.